-PSYC 6333 Research Design and Statistics for I/O Psychology
+PSYC 6333 - Research Design and Statistics for I/ O Psychology

-Application and design of research

-methodologies for organizations with a focus

-on action research, quasi-experimental design

-and interpretation of results.
-Prerequisite: Must
+Fee Type: Special Fee (\$): 30 Application and design of research methodologies for organizations with a focus on action research, quasi-experimental design and interpretation of results.

-have passed an undergraduate statistics class.

-Admission to the M.A. program in Industrial/

-Organization Psychology or permission of

-instructor.

-Prerequisites: Admission to the M.A. program in Industrial/Organization Psychology or permission of instructor.
+Prerequisites: Must have passed an undergraduate statistics class Admission to the master's degree program in Industrial/ Organization Psychology or permission of instructor.

-PSYC 6334 Research Design and Statistics II for I/O Psychology
+PSYC 6334 - Research Design and Statistics II for I/O Psychology